 I was saddened to read about the passing of Herb Carnegie at the age of 92.
 He was a hero and inspiration to not just the game of hockey, but life in general.
 You can read his official obituary here.

 Carnegie was easily one of the greatest players to never make the NHL.
-There of course numerous reasons for a player not making the NHL, but in Carnegie's case, it was the color of his skin.
+There are of course, numerous reasons for a player not making the NHL, but in Carnegie's case, it was the color of his skin.

-Playing hockey in the early 1930's, Carnegie always responded to the racial slurs, from the fans and opposing players, by lighting the lamp and finding the back of the net.
+Playing hockey in the early 1930's, Carnegie always responded to the racial slurs from opposing fans and players by burning them on the ice, either with by setting up a goal or lighting the lamp himself.

-He was an outstanding player in his junior days, but his goal of an NHL career would take a massive set back in 1938.
-He learned through his coach that Conn Smythe, owner of the Toronto Maple Leafs, the team he grew up idolizing and following on the radio, would sign him if someone could turn him white.
+He was an outstanding player in his junior days, but his goal of an NHL career came to a grinding halt in 1938.
+He learned through his coach that Conn Smythe, then-owner of the Toronto Maple Leafs, the team he grew up idolizing and following on the radio, would only sign him if someone could "turn him white".
 It was a devastating blow to the young forward.

 "It was sickening and heart-breaking because all I wanted was a chance," Carnegie said years later.

 If there was a talent greater than his hockey ability, it was his perseverance.
 He never forgot Smythe's words for the rest of his life, but continued to play the game he loved with perhaps a chance to pursue his dream.
-As World War Two broke out, Carnegie was playing for mining town clubs in Northern Ontario.
+As World War II broke out, Carnegie was playing for mining town clubs in Northern Ontario.
 As men were pressed into service, the NHL started drawing replacement players from the mining clubs.
-Neither Carnegie, brother Ossie nor Manny McIntyre, another black star, were ever called upon by the NHL.
+Neither Carnegie, his brother Ossie, nor Manny McIntyre (another black star), were ever called upon by the NHL.

-He eventually found himself playing in the Quebec Provincial League, and later the Quebec Senior League, playing with future NHL stars such as Jean Beliveau, Jean-Guy Talbot and Marcel Bonin, and square off against legends such as Jacques Plante.
+He eventually found himself playing in the Quebec Provincial League, and later the Quebec Senior League, along with future NHL stars such as Jean Beliveau, Jean-Guy Talbot and Marcel Bonin, and squaring off against legends such as Jacques Plante.

 Three straight QPL MVP awards was enough to draw interest from the New York Rangers.
-Lester Patrick offered minor league deal to Carnegie, but the turned it down as it was for less money than what he was making in Quebec.
-Truth of the matter is, the Rangers added insult by wanting him to start with their tier three minor league club in Tacoma, gradually upping the offer to start in New Haven (AHL).
+Lester Patrick offered a minor league deal to Carnegie, but he turned it down as it was for less money than what he was making in Quebec.
+The truth of the matter is, the Rangers added insult by wanting him to start with their tier three minor league club in Tacoma, gradually upping the offer to start in New Haven (AHL).

-Hockey writer Stan Fischler felt that Carnegie made a mistake by not taking a minor league spot, as Jackie Robinson did with the Brooklyn Dodgers.
-But with a wife and four kids, the pay cut was too much for Carnegie.
+Hockey writer Stan Fischler felt that Carnegie made a mistake by not taking a minor league spot, as Jackie Robinson did with the Brooklyn Dodgers as he broke the colour barrier in baseball.
+But with a wife and four children, the pay cut was too severe for Carnegie to continue to support his family.

-I had an opportunity to work with Carnegie's daughter Bernice, at a Future Aces presentation a couple years ago, and the foundation does an amazing job for schools in the Greater Toronto Area.
+I had an opportunity to work with Carnegie's daughter Bernice at a Future Aces presentation a couple of years ago, and the foundation does an amazing job for schools in the Greater Toronto Area.

 He has received numerous accolades, including the Order of Canada, the Order of Ontario and induction into the Canadian Sports Hall of Fame.
 Many, including Fischler, feel he should be in the Hockey Hall of Fame.